claystuart/RogueLike2023/README.md

 ## Notes

-- Week 1: Installation and @sign -> In Progress
+- Week 1: Installation and @sign -> Completed Part 0 and Part 1